hchiam/in-browser-style-linter/README.md

 <details>
 <summary><strong>c is for Contains Value</strong></summary>

-To relax the matching of the property value to simply "contain" the expected value, set the optional parameter to true:
+To relax the matching of the property value to simply "contain" the expected value, set the optional **contains** parameter to true:

 ```js
 var settings = [